• Skip to primary navigation

 Instant Pot Spaghetti and Meat Sauce in a black bowl and wood background; napkin with bread on the side - Paint the Kitchen Red

-Tips
+Ingredients and Tips

-Easy Homemade Instant Pot Spaghetti with Meat Sauce Ingredients
+🧂 Spaghetti and Meat Sauce Key Ingredients

 Instant Pot Spaghetti and Meat Sauce Ingredients - ground beef, crushed tomato, broth, spaghetti, tomato paste, black pepper, salt, oregano, garlic, parsley, sugar, oil, basil, garlic, crushed red pepper, onion - Paint the Kitchen Red